 Tourism has traditionally been a major source of income and a driver of economic growth in Cyprus, with a significant contribution to the country’s GDP.
 Being one of Cyprus’ most resilient and strong economic sectors, tourism continuously experiences substantial growth, translated into a number of more than 2.5m tourists visiting Cyprus every year.

-Cyprus is well known for the hospitality of its people, the delicious gastronomy, its rich culture and extraordinary natural beauty.
-With its golden sandy beaches and clear blue waters, as well as its pleasant Mediterranean climate with year-round sunshine, Cyprus is and has been a popular tourist destination for decades.
+Cyprus is well known for the hospitality of its people, the delicious Mediterranean gastronomy, its rich history and culture, and extraordinary natural beauty.
+With its golden sandy beaches and clear blue waters, as well as its pleasant Mediterranean climate with almost year-round sunshine, Cyprus has been a popular tourist destination for decades.
 The island’s famous beaches have been awarded with 57 Blue Flags in 2015, ranking the island first in the EU for the tenth consecutive year, including three records:

 REAL ESTATE AND INFRASTRUCTURE PROJECTS

-Acquiring property in Cyprus, either as an investment or as a second home, has always been a popular choice among foreign investors.
-A combination of high quality of life, year-round sunshine and natural beauty, ease of doing business and investment incentives offer investors an attractive experience in terms of both living and doing business.
+Acquiring property in Cyprus, either as an investment or as home, has always been a popular choice among foreign investors.
+A combination of high quality of lifestyle, year-round sunshine and natural beauty, ease of doing business and investment incentives, low criminality, are some of the reasons investors choose to reside in the island.

 The discovery of hydrocarbons in Cyprus’ Exclusive Economic Zone (EEZ) has created new and exciting prospects for Cyprus to become an energy hub in the Eastern Mediterranean.
-Prospects in the energy sector are all the more promising thanks to the island’s geostrategic location, connecting Europe and the Black Sea with markets in the Middle East and Asia and have an important role to play in the stability and security in the region of the Eastern Mediterranean.
+Prospects in the energy sector are all the more promising thanks to the island’s geostrategic location, connecting Europe and the Black Sea with markets in the Middle East and Asia and its role as a pole of stability and security in the region of the Eastern Mediterranean.

-Recent developments have attracted worldwide interest and significant investment from leading international energy giants, such as Noble Energy, Delek, Total, ENI and KOGAS, ExxonMobil as well as renowned international providers operating in the oil and gas auxiliary services sector.
-Comprehensive strategies are being developed to exploit the country’s wealth not only for local needs but also for export purposes.
+Recent developments have attracted worldwide interest and significant investments from leading international energy giants, such as Noble Energy, Delek, Total, ENI and KOGAS, ExxonMobil as well as renowned international providers operating in the oil and gas auxiliary services sector.
+Comprehensive strategies are being developed to exploit the country’s wealth not only for local needs, but also for export purposes.

 INNOVATION AND START UPS

 Creating value through ideas and having the potential of becoming a key driver of economic growth, the development of the Start-Ups sector is deemed of great importance for Cyprus.
-The Cyprus government has introduced significant incentives in order to boost innovation and entrepreneurship, such as the approval of investment tax incentive packages for start-ups, as well as the introduction of the Start-up Visa for third country nationals.
+In this direction, significant incentives have been introduced by the Cyprus government in order to boost innovation and entrepreneurship, such as the approval of a package of tax incentives of investment into start-ups, as well as the introduction of the Start-up Visa for third country nationals.